Late filing guide: what to do if you miss the UK tax deadline

 • Cheque - you can send a cheque by post.
 Ensure you fill it in correctly and write your 14-digit capital gains reference number (starting with X) on the back.

-If you’re concerned about the tax due, you may be able to set up a Budget Payment Plan by logging into your Government Gateway account or by contacting HMRC’s Payment Support Service.
-We recommend contacting them as soon as possible to avoid further penalties and unnecessary stress.
+If you’re concerned about the tax due, consider setting up a Budget Payment Plan through your Government Gateway account or contact HMRC's Payment Support Service.
+We recommend acting quickly to avoid further penalties and unnecessary stress.

 • File up to 3 months late: you’ll get a fixed penalty of £100